jawhien/extendedTotalCmd/README.md

 * Control + Shift + E - Reports information about selected items.
 * Control + Shift + R - Reports size information for selected items.
 If no items are selected, reports the size of the file in focus.
 * Control + Shift + D - Reports the full path of the current directory.
+Pressing twice Copies it to the clipboard.

 # Frequently Asked Questions

+## Does not the reporting of the size of the file under the cursor

+Determining the size of file under cursor only works when using Brief view.

 ## How can I help develop the add-on?
 If you liked my add-on, you can donate any amount on the [special page](https://jnsoft.ru/en/articles/nvda/extendedTotalCmd/donation.php).